 There’s more to tell, but I think I’ll stop here.
 I want to get back to finishing up the memoir and getting it published.

-By the way, I’ll soon be publishing the revised version of my romance, Home of the Heart.
+By the way, I’ve recently published the revised version of my romance, Home of the Heart.
 Finding the home of one’s heart is pretty much the theme of everything I write.
 I suspect that’s what most of us long for.
 I hope you’ve found yours.

 Linda M. Kurth is a writer and a divorced and remarried Christian.
 In going through the divorce, she experienced a dichotomy of responses from the Christian community.
 After sharing some of those experiences in her upcoming memoir, God, the Devil, and Divorce, she's heard many stories of divorced Christians who have struggled with the same issues.
 This blog invites divorced Christians to tell their stories with the goal of encouraging churches to resist condemnation and become a source of healing and grace.